Joey Skaggs: Bush

-On July 4, 2004, Joey Skaggs staged a satirical performance in New York City’s Washington Square Park, critiquing President George W. Bush’s leadership.
+On July 4, 2004, Skaggs staged a satirical performance in New York City's Washington Square Park, critiquing President George W. Bush’s leadership.
 Skaggs, dressed as Uncle Sam, pedaled a tricycle carrying a large replica of the White House and led a parade of approximately 75 participants, including singers, cheerleaders, and actors portraying government officials.
 At the park’s center, Skaggs delivered a speech and opened the replica White House to reveal an effigy of President Bush seated on an upside-down bucket of fertilizer.
 The effigy was surrounded by symbolic props, including toilet paper designed to resemble hundred-dollar bills, toy weapons, and a pen attached to a replica of the Constitution, for its potential rewriting.
 Actors portraying members of the President’s Cabinet and Saudi Royals distributed mock $20 bills, representing the purchase of votes, as part of the performance.
 The event continued Skaggs’ tradition of using public art and mobile sculptures to address political and social issues through satire and humor.

 Mobile Homeless Homes

-In 2012, Joey Skaggs staged a protest at the Goldman Sachs headquarters in New York City, critiquing the role of major financial institutions in the 2008 economic and housing crisis.
+In 2012, Skaggs staged a protest at the Goldman Sachs headquarters in New York City, critiquing the role of major financial institutions in the 2008 economic and housing crisis.
 As part of the protest, Skaggs, portraying "Recycle Man," towed a sculpture titled Mobile Homeless Homes with a tricycle.
 The sculpture, resembling three connected garbage receptacles, was designed to appear like overflowing trash cans but was hollow and habitable.
 The performance was accompanied by participants dressed as homeless Muppet-inspired characters and a band playing a satirical song titled Mobile Homeless Blues.
 The protest referenced reports of Goldman Sachs employees allegedly using "Muppets" as a derogatory term for clients affected during the financial downturn.

 Santa's Missile Tow

-In 2012, Joey Skaggs staged another performance art piece titled Santa’s Missile Tow outside the United Nations headquarters in New York City.
+In 2012, Skaggs staged another performance art piece titled Santa’s Missile Tow outside the United Nations headquarters in New York City.
 Dressed as Santa Claus, Skaggs pedaled a mobile rocket launcher featuring a 10-foot mock nuclear missile mounted on a slingshot.
-Accompanied by six performers dressed as elves, he delivered a message to world leaders with the slogan, “Peace on Earth—Or Else.”
-The performance included a parody of “Jingle Bells,” with revised lyrics critiquing nuclear proliferation and advocating for peace.
+Accompanied by six performers dressed as elves, he delivered a message to world leaders with the slogan, "Peace on Earth—Or Else."
+The performance included a parody of "Jingle Bells," with revised lyrics critiquing nuclear proliferation and advocating for peace.

 Bigfoot and The Tiny Top Circus

-In 2014, Joey Skaggs, under the alias Peppe Scaggolini, staged a performance art piece titled The Tiny Top Circus in Washington Square Park, New York City.
-Promoted as “the world’s only pataphysical circus,” the event featured a purported Bigfoot, displayed in a cage draped with a circus tent and mounted on the back of a tricycle.
-The tricycle was pedaled into the park by a performer billed as “the world’s strongest man.”
+In 2014, Skaggs, under the alias Peppe Scaggolini, staged a performance art piece titled The Tiny Top Circus in Washington Square Park, New York City.
+Promoted as "the world’s only pataphysical circus," the event featured a purported Bigfoot, displayed in a cage draped with a circus tent and mounted on the back of a tricycle.
+The tricycle was pedaled into the park by a performer billed as "the world’s strongest man."
 The event included theatrical elements such as armed guards, a carnival barker, sword swallowers, jugglers, and live music by the Coney Island Sideshow Band.
 Audience members were escorted to view Bigfoot, which was ultimately revealed to be Skaggs dressed as a large, hairy foot.